This course 2XVJ leads to PGCE (M)QTS

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.

-At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).
+At school you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

-KS3 subject content is focused on developing reading, writing, speaking and listening skills.
+KS3 focuses on developing reading/writing/speaking/listening skills.
 Students read and respond to a range of literature.
 They are taught to write for a variety of purposes and to develop their skills in effective communication and analysis.
-Speaking and listening tasks may include a range of drama activities, group debates and speeches.
+Speaking/listening tasks may include a range of drama activities, group debates and speeches.